eraldoforgoli/NFAtoDFAConverter/README.md

 3 | b | 2

 0 a 0 -> from node a, given input 0, state goes to node 1.
-Several test cases are given in *inputs* folder.
-Copy the inputs from inputs file and paste to *nfa.file* file.

 ## Output
 ![nfa](http://i65.tinypic.com/xkzwuq.jpg)&nbsp;![dfa](http://i64.tinypic.com/il9mky.jpg)